DBC-Lab/Atlases-empowered_Lifespan_Skull_Stripping/README.md

 ### Update: We have expanded our model to perform skull stripping across various imaging sequences and modalities, such as FLAIR (Fluid-Attenuated Inversion Recovery), PD (Proton Density)-Weighted Imaging, MRA (Magnetic Resonance Angiography), EPI (Echo Planar Imaging), and DWI (Diffusion-Weighted Imaging).
 Here are demos of skull stripping results from different images (left to right: raw MRI, estimated brain probability, and brain mask):
 <div align=center><img src="https://github.com/DBC-Lab/Atlases-empowered_Lifespan_Skull_Stripping/blob/main/Performance_on_different_modalities.png" width="400px"></div>

-### Citation

-### License information
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-### Acknowledgements
-This work was supported by the National Institute of Mental Health under Award Numbers MH133845, MH117943, MH123202, and MH116225.

 ---
 ## File Descriptions